Azure/missionlz/src/bicep/add-ons/tier3/README.md

 Optional Parameters | Default | Description
 ------------------- | ------- | -----------
-virtualNetworkAddressPrefix | 10.0.125.0/26 | The address prefix for the network spoke vnet.
+virtualNetworkAddressPrefix | 10.0.125.0/26 | The address prefix for the network spoke vnet. workloadName | workload | The name of the tier 3 workload workloadLogStorageAccountNameParameter | Defaults to a calculated field | The name of the Storage Account

 ### Generate MLZ Variable File